jina-ai/docs/chapters/cross-multi-modality/index.rst

  - Cross-modal search can be defined as a set of retrieval applications that try to effectively find relevant documents of modality A by querying with documents from modality B.
  - Multi-modal search can be defined as a set of retrieval applications that try to effectively project documents of different modalities into a common embedding space, and find relevant documents with respect to the fusion of multiple modalities

-The main difference between these two search modes is that for cross-modal, there is a direct mapping between a single document or chunk and a vector in embedding space, while for MultiModal this does not hold true, since 2 or more documents might be combined into a single vector.
+The main difference between these two search modes is that for cross-modal, there is a direct mapping between a single document and a vector in embedding space, while for MultiModal this does not hold true, since 2 or more documents might be combined into a single vector.

 This unlocks a lot of powerful patterns and makes Jina fully flexible and agnostic to what can be searched.